Asking Alexandria singer Danny Worsnop brings solo tour to Stage West in Scranton on Jan. 18

 From a press release:

-Doors at Stage West (301 N. Main Ave., Scranton) open at 7 p.m., and the 21+ show starts at 8 p.m.
+Doors at Stage West (301 N. Main Ave., Scranton) open at 6 p.m., and the concert starts at 7 p.m.
 Tickets, which are $16 in advance, are on sale now via Prekindle.

 Born in Beverley, England in 1990, multi-faceted artist Danny Worsnop started his career in an unlikely fashion, flying to the United States and living in a Walmart parking lot before signing his first record deal.
 He has spent the last decade touring the globe, receiving numerous awards for his collected works and chart-topping records with Asking Alexandria.